miroshar-success/AEM-Next.js-project/README.md

-# AEM-Next.js-project
+# WKND NextJS Template App

-This is simple app for AEM/Next.js
+This sample app has moved to https://github.com/adobe/aem-nextjs-template.